 Meet Our U.S. Team

-Dan serves as our Executive Director and works closely with our Dominican Director General Juan Luis Vilorio to run day to day operations.
+Dan serves as our Executive Director and works closely with our Dominican staff to run day to day operations.
 He is a retired chemist from Dow Chemical with a great passion for overseas community development.
 Prior to joining Water@Work, Dan volunteered extensively conducting water purification efforts around the world as a mission leader with Mt.
 Pisgah United Methodist Church.

 Tim is our former Board Chair and has been serving as Water@Work's Chief Financial Officer since our inception.
 He is Vice President of Innercomm Group and provides strategic planning, performance management, and leadership development to local governments and businesses throughout Georgia.
 He also provides great spiritual guidance for our group.

 Jennifer serves as our Director of Communications.
-She is a former middle school teacher and now finds her passion sharing Water@Work's story with others.
-In addition to communications, she is our grant writer and event planner.
+She is a former middle school teacher and now finds her passion sharing Water@Work's story with others as an "accidental fundraiser."
 She lives in Peachtree Corners with her husband Ben and two young sons.
-Check out this podcast she was recently featured on.
+Check out this nonprofit podcast she was recently featured on.